IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/packages/wp-plugin/jsonschema-plugin-settings-page/README.md

 * Head over to the [react-jsonschema-form Playground](https://rjsf-team.github.io/react-jsonschema-form/) and warm up with [react-jsonschema-form](https://rjsf-team.github.io/react-jsonschema-form/)

-- Get familar with [@wordpress/scripts](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/) : this package will be your best friend when developing WordPress plugins containing JavaScript/CSS.
+- Get familiar with [@wordpress/scripts](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/) : this package will be your best friend when developing WordPress plugins containing JavaScript/CSS.

 - Peek into [Storybook](https://storybook.js.org/) : it might help you when prototyping with [react-jsonschema-form](https://rjsf-team.github.io/react-jsonschema-form/) - it features [Hot Module Replacement](https://dev.to/omar4ur/vite-hot-module-replacement-a-complete-example-pkg) right at your fingertips 🙌